-Many people think of dancing to music only as stepping on the beat, but there is much more to it.
+Beginners often think of dancing to music only as stepping on the beat, but there are much more to it.
+(See Notes on Musicality.)
 Dancing with cadencia, for example, is also a part of the equation.
-Cadencia refers to the swing of the body in correspondence with the rhythm and speed of the music.
+Cadencia refers to the body swinging back and forth to the rhythm of the music.
 In other words, dancing to music involves not only timing the steps, but timing the swings of the body also.
 Cadencia is one of the key techniques in tango that is essential to the dance but often being overlooked.